dbltnk/participant-observer/implementation-plan.md

         temperature: 8,   // 8 in-game hours to empty (only drains at night when not near fire)
         water: 24,        // 24 in-game hours to empty
         calories: 36,     // 36 in-game hours to empty
-        vitamins: 12      // 12 in-game hours to empty (reduced for better visibility) },
+        vitamins: 48      // 48 in-game hours to empty
+    },

     // Needs drain variance (applied per day, per character, per need)